 This method may lead to aesthetic problems, particularly for the front teeth.

 Root canal treatment prices may vary according to the number of roots to be treated, and the number of roots can only be understood after x-rays.
 It may be necessary to fill the tooth after root canal treatment, and filling prices are generally charged separately.
 We recommend that you learn the techniques and filling information used for the channel during the price learning phase.
-You can call or use the information form to learn about our root canal treatment fees.
+Pease contact with us to learn Citydent Istanbul root canal treatment prices